TalbenXu/CFG_Solver/README.md

-CFGR.py (driver program using certain combination of solver and structure) solver.py (overall class containing differenct instance) graph.py( overall class containing different graph) Utility.py( containing grammar reader, graph_reader)
+CFGR.py (driver program using certain combination of solver and structure) solver.py (overall class containing differenct instance) graph.py( overall class containing different graph) grammar.py (turn CFG to caronical form)

 Goal:
-for 1MB file speed need to be at 2mins for 2MB file speed need to be at 8mins for 4MB file speed need to be at 10hrs for 8MB file speed need to run at cloudlab for 16MB file speed need to run at cloudlab
+for 1MB file speed need to be at 2mins for 2MB file speed need to be at 8mins for 4MB file speed need to be at 10hrs for 8MB file speed need to run at cloudlab (in cubic time complexity) for 16MB file speed need to run at cloudlab (in cubic time complexity)

-1. Two matrix predecesesor decenser
+1. Two matrix predecesesor decenser ( or other structure good in certain usage add lookup)
 2. Numpy or Tenserflow optimzation
 3. Cython using compile method
+4. cloud run